 - The right to display the work publicly.

 - The right to perform the work publicly.

 As a general matter, these exclusive rights make it unlawful to transmit copyrighted work over the Internet without the permission of the copyright holder, except when such transmission falls within the fair use guidelines.

 Individuals and institutions may be able to obtain permission from the copyright holder to copy, display, or make other specific uses of works.
-For advice about how to obtain such permission, please contact the Copyright Committee (email@example.com).
+For advice about how to obtain such permission, please contact the Copyright Committee (copyright [at] emerson.edu).